Zuehlke/aws-cloudformation-tutorial/doc/template-desc.md

 }
 ```

 After successful stack creation, everything you define in the output-block will be printed out.
 In our example, we print the *URL*, which executes an action within our application.
-We also print a *Description* out.
-Those JSON-keys can be used freely and aren't bound to specificaitons.
+We also print a *Description* which describes our URL.